n00bytes/Script-to-Go/README.md

  https://github.com/michenriksen/aquatone

 # Or install them using the installation script.
-* Make sure to run the install.sh as root.
+* Make sure to run the install.sh as root and run the script on the background.